BrandyHuang/Predictive-Analysis-on-Consumer-Transaction-Behavior/README.md

 - Constructed undirected graph from transaction pairs
 - Computed:
   - Friends and friends-of-friends
-  - Clustering coefficients
+  - Clustering coefficients(how tightly connected a user’s friends are to each other?/If I’m connected to 5 friends, how many of them are also friends with each other?)
-  - PageRank (via NetworkX)
+  - PageRank (User's influence in the network)(via NetworkX)
 #### Sample of User Social Network Metrics (Top 20 Rows)

 | user  | month | num_friends | num_fof | Links | clustering_coeff     | pagerank           |